Bodies

 Let’s start here.

-The Supreme Court is the highest in the Nation for all cases and controversies arising under the Constitution.
-As the final decider of the law, the Court is charged with ensuring us the promise of equal justice under the law.
-Basically, they’re the final stop on the Constitutional train.
-Their interpretations are the mother of all interpretations.
+The Supreme Court is the highest court in the nation for cases arising under the Constitution.
+As the final arbiter of the law, it is charged with upholding the promise of equal justice.
+In plain terms, it’s the last stop on the constitutional line.
+Its interpretations carry more weight than any others.

-Associate Justice Stephen Breyer (a reliably liberal vote) announced his retirement earlier this year; US Judge Ketanji Brown Jackson is expected to join in the Fall of 2022.
-Here’s the makeup of the current court:
+Justices are nominated by the President and confirmed by the Senate.
+Earlier this year, Associate Justice Stephen Breyer, a reliably liberal vote, announced his retirement.
+Judge Ketanji Brown Jackson is expected to join the Court in the fall of 2022.

 Data: Martin-Quinn scores; Chart: Axios Visuals

-So, the chart demonstrates pretty simply how how Roe v Wade was overturned today.
-And also how New York’s strict restrictions on carrying concealed firearms in public were struck down this past week.
+What this makes clear is not just how Roe v.
+Wade was overturned today, but also how New York’s strict limits on carrying concealed firearms in public were struck down earlier this week.

 Trevor Noah recently “joked” that the American Constitution is more important to our lawmakers than are the American human beings the constitution is meant to protect.
 Yeah.
 Sigh.

-Gallup recently polled Americans and concluded that 67% of Americans identify as pro-choice.
-Even so, when the Supreme Court rules on a constitutional issue, that judgment is virtually final; its decisions can be altered only by the rarely used procedure of constitutional amendment or by a new ruling of the Court.
+Gallup reports that 67 percent of Americans identify as pro-choice.
+Still, when the Supreme Court rules on a constitutional issue, its decision is nearly final.
+Reversal usually requires either a constitutional amendment or a future ruling by a differently constituted Court.

-That said, President Biden urges us “to elect candidates in November who will support abortion rights and broader rights to privacy.”
-Because “this fall, Roe is on the ballot.”
-For extra measure, Biden singled out Justice Clarence Thomas’s concurring opinion, in which he opened the door to the court revisiting decisions on contraception and same-sex marriage.
-Voting is fundamental, basic, and a right that the court cannot take away.
+President Biden has urged voters to elect candidates this November who support abortion rights and broader privacy protections.
+In his words, “this fall, Roe is on the ballot.”
+He also pointed to Justice Clarence Thomas’s concurring opinion, which explicitly opens the door to revisiting decisions on contraception and same-sex marriage.

-If you want to do more here’re some options.
+If you want to do more, here are some options:

 Bye for Now